melt-umn/monto-v3-draft/content/draft02/index.md

 ## 4.1.
 Connection Initiation

 A Client SHALL initiate a connection to a Broker either when it starts, or when Monto capabilities are requested.
 Although Monto can operate over connections on any port, Clients SHOULD default to connecting to port 28888 on the current machine, and Brokers SHOULD default to serving on that port.
 Clients and Brokers SHOULD be able to connect to and serve on other ports, if configured to do so.

 Upon initiating a connection to a Broker, a Client MUST attempt to use an HTTP/2 connection if the Client supports HTTP/2.
 If the Client does not, it SHALL use the same protocol, but over HTTP/1.1 {{% ref rfc7230 %}} instead.
 If a Client is using HTTP/1.1, it MAY open multiple connections to the server in order to have multiple requests "in flight" at the same time.

 ## 4.2.
 Version Negotiation

 After the HTTP connection is established, the Client SHALL make a POST request to the `/monto/version` path, with a [`ClientNegotiation`](#4-4-1-clientnegotiation) Message as the body.
 The Broker SHALL check that it is compatible with the Client.
 The Broker SHALL respond with a [`ClientBrokerNegotiation`](#4-4-2-clientbrokernegotiation) Message.
 If the Broker is compatible with the Client, this response SHALL have an HTTP Status of 200.
 If the Broker determines itself to not be compatible with the Client, the response SHALL instead have an HTTP Status of 400.

 If the HTTP Status is 200, the Client SHALL check that it is compatible with the Broker.
 If the HTTP Status is not 200 or the Client and Broker are not compatible as determined by the Client, the Client SHOULD inform the user and MUST not attempt further interaction.

 Compatibility between versions of the Client Protocol SHALL be determined using the Semantic Versioning rules.
 Additionally, a Client MAY reject a Broker that is known to not follow this specification correctly, and vice versa.

 If the intersection of the `extensions` field of the `ClientNegotiation` and `ClientBrokerNegotiation` Messages is nonempty, the corresponding extensions MUST be considered to be enabled by both the Client and the Broker.
 The semantics of an extension being enabled are left to that extension.
 All non-namespaced extensions are documented in the [Client Protocol Extensions](#4-5-client-protocol-extensions) section below.

-If a non-zero number of extensions are enabled, all requests from the Client to the Broker and all responses from the Broker to the Client MUST have `Monto-Extension` HTTP headers for each extension..
+If a non-zero number of extensions are enabled, all requests from the Client to the Broker and all responses from the Broker to the Client MUST have `Monto-Extension` HTTP headers for each extension.
 For example, if the extensions `com.acme/foo` and `org.example/bar` are enabled, the headers `Monto-Extension: com.acme/foo` and `Monto-Extension: org.example/bar` would be sent.

 All further requests to the Broker MUST have a `Monto-Version` HTTP header with the version of the Client Protocol negotiated stored as a `MAJOR.MINOR.PATCH` string.
 For example, to declare that version 3.0.0 of the Client Protocol is in use, the header `Monto-Version: 3.0.0` would be sent.

 ## 4.3.
 Sending Products

 When the user makes a change to a file that is not reflected by the file system, the Client SHOULD send the corresponding Product to the Broker.

 To send a Product from the Client to the Broker, the Client SHALL make a PUT request to the `/monto/broker/[product-type]` path, where `[product-type]` corresponds to the type of Product being sent.
 This is usually `source` for a typical editor.
 Additionally, the query string portion of the request URI MUST have a `path` key whose value is the path of the file that was sent.
 A Client that knows the language the file is in SHOULD also add a `language` key whose value is the language of the file.

 The body of the request SHALL be the Product being sent, with a `Content-Type` of `application/json`.
 As a special case, if the Product being sent is a `source` Product, the `Content-Type` MAY be `text/plain`.
 In that case, the body of the request SHALL be the literal content of the `source` Product, and MUST be encoded in UTF-8 {{% ref rfc3629 %}}.

 If the `language` query parameter is not present, the Broker SHOULD attempt to detect it.
 If it cannot be detected, the Broker MUST respond with an HTTP Status of 400 and a [`BrokerPutError`](#todo) Message with `no_language` type as the body.
 Otherwise, the Broker MUST respond with an HTTP Status of 204 and an empty body.

 ## 4.4.
 Requesting Products

 A Client SHALL request Products by making a GET request to the `/monto/[service-id]/[product-type]` path, where `[product-type]` corresponds to the type of of Product being requested.
 Additionally, the query string portion of the request URI MUST have `path` and `language` keys corresponding to the path and language corresponding to the Product being requested.

 If the Service given by `[service-id]` does not exist, the Broker SHALL respond with an HTTP Status of 400 and a [`BrokerGetError`](#todo) Message with the `no_such_service` type as the body.